sir-rasel/sir-rasel.github.io/content/blogs/8-lets-feel-programming-part-8-concurrency-parallel.md

 Like above, an analogy can be like: one cook juggling several dishes, moving between them quickly.

 ## Parallelism
 Parallelism is more powerful then concurrency.
 Because it actually running multiple tasks at the ***same time*** — truly simultaneous.
-So to achive true parallelism, it requires, multiple CPU cores or multiple machines.
+So to achieve true parallelism, it requires, multiple CPU cores or multiple machines.

-So analogy can be lik: several cooks working in the kitchen at the ***same time***, each preparing a dish simultaneously.
+So analogy can be like: several cooks working in the kitchen at the ***same time***, each preparing a dish simultaneously.

 ---